-The Canterbury scene may not have been well-known in the United States, but European progressive rock fans would argue that one of the best bands to come from the area was none other than Hatfield and the North.
-The band was formed in the early 1970’s and released their first album in 1974 entitled Hatfield and the North.
+The Canterbury scene may not have been well-known in the United States, but European progressive rock fans would argue that one of the best bands from the area was Hatfield and the North.
+The band was formed in the early 1970s and released their first album in 1974, Hatfield and the North.
 The album featured Phil Miller on guitar, Dave Stewart on keys, Richard Sinclair on bass, and Pip Pyle on drums.
 Pip Pyle was also known as the drummer in the legendary band Gong.
 Hatfield and The North were not as heavy as other Canterbury bands like Soft Machine or Colosseum, but they did have their moments.
-The band had a hippie style groove that at times ventured into space rock, easy jazz and psychedelia.
+The band had a hippie-style groove that at times, ventured into space rock, easy jazz, and psychedelia.

-Hatfield and the North released their second album in 1975 with the same core four group of musicians.
-And for the most part that was it.
-There were a few live albums and compilations released over the years, but for the most part Hatfield and the North were defined by their two albums from 1974 and 1975.
+Hatfield and the North released their second album in 1975 with the same core of four groups of musicians.
+And for the most part, that was it.
+A few live albums and compilations were released over the years, but for the most part, Hatfield and the North were defined by their two albums from 1974 to 1975.

-While Hatfield and the North may have not left that large a legacy of music like other Canterbury bands like Soft Machine, Caravan, and Gong, their music played an important role in the story of progressive rock in the 1970’s.
+While Hatfield and the North may not have left that large a legacy of music like other Canterbury bands like Soft Machine, Caravan, and Gong, their music played an essential role in the story of progressive rock in the 1970s.
 Here are ten of our favorite Hatfield and the North songs.